 By Carlton McCarthy in 1861

-The column, hitherto moving forward with the steadiness of a mighty river, hesitates, halts, steps back then forward, hesitates again, halts.
+The column, which had been moving forward with the steadiness of a mighty river, hesitates, halts, steps back then forward, hesitates again, halts.
 The colonels talk to the brigadier, the brigadiers talk to the major-general, some officers hurry forward and others hurry to the rear.
 Infantry stands to one side of the road, while cavalry trots by to the front.
 Now some old wagons marked “Ord.
 Dept.” go creaking and rumbling by.
 One or two light ambulances, with a gay and careless air, seem to trip along with the ease of a dancing girl.
 They and the surgeons seem cheerful.
 Some, not many, ask, “What is the matter?”
 Most of the men there know exactly: they are on the edge of battle.

 Presently a very quiet, almost sleepy-looking man on horseback says, “Forward, 19th!” and away goes the leading regiment.
 A little way ahead, the regiment jumps a fence, and — Pop!
 Bang! whiz!
 Thud! is all that can be heard until the rebel yell reverberates through the woods.
 Battle?
 No! skirmishers advancing.
 Ordinance Department.